sc-camp/2016-R-data-analysis/README.md

 ### From Single Dataset
 Movies dataset, derived from data provided by [IMDB](http://imdb.com) is a sample dataset available in `ggplot2` for testing purpose.
 Its data description can be found [here](http://had.co.nz/data/movies/description.pdf).
-Thus, when loading `ggplot2` library, this dataset is available under the name: `movies`.
+Thus, when loading `ggplot2` and `ggplot2movies` libraries, this dataset is available under the name: `movies`.

 Now let's take a (reproducible) sample of 1000 movies and plot their distribution regarding their rating.